Kingdom Come (German band): History

 In 1992, Stag joined forces with onetime Foreigner vocalist Johnny Edwards, former Krokus drummer Jeff Klaven and bassist David Seaton to form Royal Jelly, which got the attention of A&R man Denny Cordell at Island Records in 1993.
 Cordell signed Stag and Royal Jelly to a recording contract.
 The band's first single, "Ceiling", reached number 22 with a bullet on the FM airplay charts before the band was lost in the shuffle of Cordell's death from lymphoma and the purchase and restructuring of Island by PolyGram.
 In 1995, after the demise of the band, a disillusioned Stag went back to Pittsburgh and immersed himself in the blues, to get back in touch with the source of his inspiration.
 Steier and Kottak went back to Kentucky and assembled the short-lived Wild Horses, who released an album on Atlantic Records.
 Both would later resurface in Warrant.
 James Kottak did not go unnoticed by Scorpions and eventually earned a place as their permanent drummer.

 In 2014, the band reunited once again with guitarist Danny Stag, bassist Johnny B. Frank and drummer Hendrik Thiesbrummel for a series of concerts worldwide.

 On 11 August 2016, Lenny Wolf stated that Kingdom Come was over.
 However, in June 2018, the original lineup of the band (minus Wolf) announced plans to tour that year and in 2019 by celebrating the 30th anniversaries of their self-titled debut album and its follow-up In Your Face; filling in for Wolf is Keith St. John, leaving no constant members throughout the band's existence.
 When asked in July 2018 on the "Rock Talk with Mitch Lafon" podcast about Wolf's absence, drummer James Kottak stated, "He's just kind of done.
 He wants to retire.
 He's got his life."
 In the same interview, Kottak expressed his desire to work on new material with Kingdom Come and added, "maybe Lenny will contribute some music towards it."
 Kottak later stated that Kingdom Come was not expected to release new music before 2021.
 In an April 2021 interview with MetalAsylum.net, vocalist Keith St. John stated that the group might consider releasing new material under a different name, due to yet-to-be solved issues with Wolf.
+Kottak died on 9 January 2024 at the age of 61.

+A month after Kottak's death, it was announced that St. John had left Kingdom Come in order to focus on other projects, and the band revealed Ezekiel "Zeke" Kaplan and Matt Muckle as the respective replacements of St. John and Kottak.
+The new lineup also announced plans for 2024 that include "a new album, and a brand-new live tour."